Ms. Alina Fayaz is currently pursuing a Bachelor's in International Relations from National Defence University, Islamabad.

 Baba Jan

-The creation of Attabad Lake is marked by a major landslide that resulted in several causalities and evacuations.
+The creation of Attabad Lake was marked by a major landslide that resulted in several causalities and evacuations.
 In 2010, villagers belonging to the submerged areas demanded compensation.
 These protests were organized by a political leader named Baba Jan who was accompanied by some Labour Party Pakistan members.

-Ultimately, the government compensated the families but singled out 25 households which sparked outrage among the people and resulted in increased protests.
+Ultimately, the government compensated the families but singled out 25 households which sparked outrage among the people and increased protests.
 One of the protests belonging to this group resulted in tear gas against the protestors, batons, and open fires; the protestors then responded by burning a police station.
 This led to the imprisonment of Baba Jan along with a few others under Pakistan’s Anti-Terrorism Act (ATA).

 People, even now, demand justice for these prisoners, but the woes fall on deaf ears.
 Many people consider this as another factor contributing to the ignorance of the rights of the people of Gilgit-Baltistan.
 Owing to the non-recognition of Gilgit-Baltistan as a province, higher courts are out of reach for cases like that of Baba Jan and so the people can only grieve with each melting drop of the glaciers.